josstei/vim-easyline/README.md

 # vim-easyline

-A fast, lightweight, and highly customizable statusline plugin for Vim (compatible with Vim 8+ and Vim 9). vim-easyline enhances your Vim experience by providing dynamic, informative, and visually appealing statusline sections, git integration, extensive theming, and automatic colorscheme matching.
+A fast, lightweight, and highly customizable statusline plugin for Neovim/Vim (compatible with Vim 8+ and Vim 9). vim-easyline enhances your Vim experience by providing dynamic, informative, and visually appealing statusline sections, git integration, extensive theming, and automatic colorscheme matching.

 ---